Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Topolectrical circuit of a Creutz ladder

+The negative resistance, $-R_G(B)$, is implemented using the same configuration as $-R_H$.
+The analytical details behind the formulation of the Laplacian and its equivalence to the Hamiltonian in Eq.~\eqref{eq:2} at the resonant angular frequency, $\omega_R$, are thoroughly discussed in the Supplemental Material (S3)~\cite{supp}.

 We now turn our attention to the simulation of the Floquet Hamiltonian using TECs.
-Although mapping a time-dependent Hamiltonian directly onto a circuit Laplacian is generally intractable, the Floquet formalism provides a powerful workaround by transforming the problem into the frequency domain.
-A similar strategy was adopted in the theoretical framework (in Sec.~\ref{sec:level3}), where the Floquet Hamiltonian was expressed as an infinite-dimensional matrix incorporating all Fourier components of the time-periodic drive (see Eq.~\eqref{eq:9}).
-This leads to a design consisting of multiple interconnected circuit layers, each representing a specific Fourier mode \cite{10.1063/5.0150118}.
-Moreover, in the context of the driven NH Creutz ladder, the mathematical form of the drive associated with the vertical hopping $t_V$ ensures that only the Fourier components with $m = 0$ and $m = \pm 1$ (see Eq.~\eqref{eq:9} and Eq.~\eqref{eq:10}) contribute significantly to the Floquet expansion.
+The design consists of multiple interconnected circuit layers, each representing a specific Fourier mode, as presented in Ref.~\cite{10.1063/5.0150118} for the case of a driven Hermitian SSH TEC.
+Nevertheless, one can still opt for a real-time implementation with dynamically varying circuit parameters as suggested in Refs. \cite{PhysRevLett.119.093901,PhysRevApplied.18.054034}, which offer a direct way to probe Floquet physics.
+In the context of the driven NH Creutz ladder, the mathematical form of the drive associated with the vertical hopping $t_V$ ensures that only the Fourier components with $m = 0$ and $|m| = 1$ contribute significantly to the Floquet expansion.
 In Fig.~\ref{fig:7}(c), we schematically present the circuit diagram corresponding to the driven NH Creutz ladder.
-The diagonal blocks $H_0 \pm \omega$ in Eq.~\eqref{eq:9} are implemented using grounded inductors ($L_{\omega}$) and capacitors ($C_{\omega}$) connected to each subnode, depending on the sign of the shift, and the following relations must be satisfied,
+The diagonal blocks $H \pm \omega$ in Eq.~\eqref{eq:9} are implemented using grounded inductors ($L_{\omega}$) and capacitors ($C_{\omega}$) connected to each subnode, depending on the sign of the shift, and the following relations must be satisfied,